arinbasu/HLTH403-environmental-and-occupational-health/README.md

  7. After writing the assignment, save the document as a PDF and upload to Learn in the assessments page
  8. The word limit for this exercise is 2000 words and word count excludes words included in figures, tables, and reference lists
  9. Use APA 7th Edition for citations
-10. Submit by 4th September, 2020, 5 PM.
+10. Submit by **10th September, 2021, 5 PM**.
 This is a hard deadline.
 You can submit earlier.

 ### A3.
 Assessment III: Write a review of an Environmental Health Risk Assessment paper